AD ALTA

 2. AWA, W. L., PLAUMANN, M., WALTER, U. Burnout

-prevention: a review of intervention programs
+prevention: a review of intervention programs.
+Patient education and

 counseling.
 2010, 78(2), 184-190.
 ISSN 0738-3991.